thorchain/docs/thornodes/joining.md

 ### Node Operator Fee

-* Setting the Node Operator fee `10000` causes all rewards to be paid back each churn.
+- Setting the Node Operator fee `10000` causes all rewards to be paid back each churn.
-* Setting the Node Operator fee to `5000` causes 50% of rewards to be paid back to the Node Operator address and 50% to be accrued back to the bond.
+- Setting the Node Operator fee to `5000` causes 50% of rewards to be paid back to the Node Operator address and 50% to be accrued back to the bond.

 To set a Node Operator fee, send a deposit transaction with the following [memo](pooled-thornodes.md#node-operator):

 `BOND:<node address>:<bond wallet address>:<operator fee in basis pts>`

-See [pooled-thornodes.md](pooled-thornodes.md "mention")for full information.&#x20;
+See [pooled-thornodes.md](pooled-thornodes.md "mention")for full information.